iLib-js/ilib-webpack-loader/README.md

    const DateFmt = require("ilib/lib/DateFmt");
    ```

-1. Include a special ilib files that are used to generate and load all of the locale data:
+1. Include a special ilib file that is used to generate and load all of the locale data:

    ```
-   // this code tells ilib how to load locale data using webpack: const wpl = require("ilib/lib/WebpackLoader");

    // this code generates the locale data: const ilibdata = require("ilib/lib/ilib-getdata.js");
    ```

-These require calls need to go into a file that is processed near the end of your
+   The require call for ilib-getdata.js need to go into a file that is processed near the end of your
    webpack packaging so that when it generates the locale data, it has already scanned
    all of the ilib files to find the locale data they use.

 # How it Works